violayang/oci_agent_adk/readme.md

 ### Configuring and running the agent
 >> python3.13 -m venv .venv
+>
 >> source .venv/bin/activate
+>
 >> python3.13 -m pip install -r requirements.txt

-## Installi ng the ADK
+## Installing all the required packages
-#### After you create a project and a virtual environment, install the latest version of ADK:
+#### After you create a project and a virtual environment, install the latest version of required packages:

-#requirements.txt
+>> python3.13 -m pip install -r requirements.txt

 ## Authenticating your ADK app to OCI
 #### The ADK provides an AgentClient class to simplify handling authentication and management of agent resources.
 Four authentication types are supported: